Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Introduction

 We continue the above example to illustrate why stopping tests should account for heterogeneity.
 Consider a clinical trial for a drug such as warfarin, which has no harmful effect on the majority of the population but increases the rate of adverse effects in elderly patients \cite{shendre2018influence}.
 Using a simple simulation, we demonstrate that if elderly patients comprise $10\%$ of the trial population, then applying a stopping test homogeneously would rarely stop the trial for harm (\cref{fig:hetstop}).
 In most cases, the trial continues to recruit elderly patients until its scheduled end, many of whom will be harmed by their participation.
 This outcome violates the bioethical principle of non-maleficence \cite{varkey2021principles} and is clearly undesirable.

 In this paper, we consider early stopping for harm with heterogeneous populations.
 We first formalize the problem of heterogeneous stopping and establish the shortcomings of the prevailing homogeneous approach.
 We then present our novel method: Causal Latent Analysis for Stopping Heterogeneously (CLASH).
 CLASH uses causal machine learning to infer the probability that a participant is harmed by the treatment, then adapts existing stopping tests to better detect this harm.
-CLASH allows a practitioner to use their stopping test of choice: it is thus flexible and easy-to-use.
+CLASH allows an investigator to use their stopping test of choice: it is thus flexible and easy-to-use.
 We theoretically establish that, for sufficiently large samples, CLASH is more likely to stop a trial than the homogeneous approach if the treatment harms only a subset of trial participants.
 CLASH also does not stop trials unless a group is harmed; it thus increases statistical power while limiting Type I error rate.
 We demonstrate these properties in an extensive series of experiments on synthetic and real data, and establish that CLASH leads to effective heterogeneous stopping across a wide range of domains.

 While a small number of papers have attempted to address the problem of heterogeneous early stopping, they have relied on restrictive assumptions, limiting their applicability. \citet{thall2008bayesian} require knowledge of the source of heterogeneity, which is rarely available in practice. \citet{sst2021} allow for unknown groups but only model linear heterogeneity. \citet{subtle2021} relax the linearity restriction but do not handle time-to-event data commonly observed in clinical trials.
 In contrast, CLASH does not require prior knowledge, makes no parametric assumptions, and works with any data distribution.
-It is thus the first broadly applicable tool for heterogeneous early stopping.
+It is thus the first broadly applicable tool for early stopping with any number of heterogeneous groups.